 The Ramírezes were strivers.
 One of Oscar’s uncles was a prominent local doctor.
 Two aunts were nurses.
 The family and their neighbors and friends idolized Oscar’s father, the lieutenant, for his battlefield exploits and his generosity.
 He had helped pay for the education of his siblings.
 He had brought fellow fighters from his mercenary days in Nicaragua to settle in Zacapa.
 The community had even named a soccer field at a military school in Ramírez's honor.

 Curiously, though, Oscar had shown no interest in following in the lieutenant’s footsteps.
 His aunts urged him to go to military school, but he had an independent streak.
 He didn’t like taking orders.

 Oscar got a vocational high school degree in accounting.
 It was hard to find work.
 After his grandmother died, he skirmished with relatives over an inheritance.
 He decided to seek his fortune in the United States.
 So in late 1998, Oscar made his way north like so many fellow Guatemalans.
 He flew to Mexico and slipped illegally across the border into Texas.

-After a brief stay in Arlington, Va., Oscar settled in Framingham, Mass.
+After a brief stay in Arlington, Virginia, Oscar settled in Framingham, Massachusetts.
 The suburb west of Boston had a growing community of Central Americans and Brazilians.
 He found a job in the produce section of a supermarket.
 The pay and benefits were solid, and nobody bothered him about his immigration status.

 Oscar’s new life soon consumed him.
 He reunited with Nidia, his teenage sweetheart, who had arrived from Guatemala.
 In 2005, they moved into a small duplex in a weathered residential complex.